Suspects sought in attacks on Puget Sound Jehovah’s Witnesses halls

 “It is inevitable that innocent people will be injured or killed if these incidents go unchecked,” ATF Seattle Special Agent in Charge Darek Pleasants said in a statement.

 Officials believe the attacks, which occurred as recently as last month, are connected.
-They are asking the public for information that could lead to a suspect, who is believed to have a personal grievance with the Jehovah’s Witnesses community, according to ATF.
+They are asking the public for information that could lead to a suspect, who is believed to have a personal grievance with the Jehovah’s Witnesses’ community, according to ATF.

 The fires started on March 19, 2018, when Kingdom Halls in both Tumwater and Olympia were targeted and sustained minor damage.
 Two months later, a Kingdom Hall in Yelm was shot with 35 rifle rounds, resulting in more than $10,000 in damage to the structure, according to ATF.